 Susquehanna, An Overture for Orchestra.
 2 Flutes, Piccolo, 2 Oboes, English Horn, 2 Clarinets, Bass Clarinet, 2 Bassoons, 4 Horns, 3 Trumpets, 3 Trombones, Tuba, Timpani, 3 Percussion, Strings.
 8 minutes.
 Commissioned for the 40th Anniversary of the Susquehanna Symphony Orchestra, Sheldon Bair, Founder and Music Director.
 Premiered 4 March 2017, Bel Air, Maryland.

 Susquehanna was the first and last title I chose for this piece.
-Well, every title is the last choice of the composer, I suppose, but while Susquehanna was commissioned to celebrate the 40th Anniversary of the Susquehanna Symphony Orchestra, I rejected the title as soon as it had occurred to me.
+Well, every title is the last choice, I suppose, but while Susquehanna was commissioned to celebrate the 40th Anniversary of the Susquehanna Symphony Orchestra, I rejected the title as soon as it had occurred to me.

-We’re used to Native American place names here, but I wasn’t sure if Susquehanna would hold any attraction to anyone outside of Pennsylvania and Maryland.
+We’re used to Native American place names in this part of the country, but I wasn’t sure if Susquehanna would hold any attraction to anyone outside of Pennsylvania and Maryland.
 I cast about for other ideas.
 The 40th is the ruby anniversary, but Ruby reminded me of the Kenny Rogers song.
 It also sounded like I was trying to steal a title from Michael Torke, he of the many excellent color titles for his brilliant pieces, so I let it go.
 Generic, celebratory titles also did not appeal to me.

 The music follows an emotional traversal of the river’s course, but the main tune at letter H, introduced by the solo horn, has another source.
 Last year I wrote a hymn tune for the dedication of a new division of pipes in our church.
 I was in the early stages of thinking about the orchestra commission, and a few days after I finished the hymn, I knew that the tune was exactly the type of thing I needed for that spot in (what would be called) Susquehanna.
 There are some meter changes in the hymn because of how I handled the text, which I thought I would even out for Susquehanna, but it resisted every attempt at smoothing.
 So the meters stayed.

 The music at the beginning of the piece I composed on top of, as it were, the hymn tune, with the idea that they could be played together near the end.
-The beginning is in D, the hymn is in G. How to get back to D, which should not be a difficult task, proved so for me.
+The beginning is in D, the hymn is in G. Getting back to D should be an easy task, but my first attempts were unsatisfactory.
 I solved it with an unusual modulation.
-At letter K, at the full restatement of the beginning D major music, I underlay it with a strong pedal point of G, which continues until the G major chord already in the theme arrives, nine bars later.
+At letter K, at the full restatement of the beginning D major music, I underlay it with a strong pedal point of G, not D, which continues until the G major chord already in the theme arrives, nine bars later.
 Then it proceeds as normal, feeling, I do believe, as if it carries everything along with it, into Havre de Grace and the bay.